blabla1337/skf-flask/skf/markdown/code_examples/asp/6-code_example--XML_External_entities--.md

 	to cause the runtime to throw an exception if a <!DOCTYPE> element is present in the XML:

-	At this point, we have hardened this code so that it is much less vulnerable to XML bombs, but we haven’t yet addressed the dangers posed by malicious external entities.
+	At this point, we have hardened this code so that it is much less vulnerable to XML bombs, but we haven't yet addressed the dangers posed by malicious external entities.
 	You can improve your resilience against these attacks if you customize the behavior of XmlReader by changing its XmlResolver.
 XmlResolver objects are used to resolve external references, including external entities.
 XmlTextReader instances, as well as XmlReader